 Your initial shipment contains the items you need to begin using the Omnipod 5 System.

 The Insulet-provided Omnipod 5 Intro Kit contains:

-- Omnipod 5 Controller and Pods
+- Omnipod 5 Controller

-- USB cable and charger
+- USB charging cable and adapter

-- User Guide and Quick Start Guide
+- User Guide

 After you unpack the shipment, use the "Contents" label on the side of the box to make sure you have everything.